nhtyy/beachside/README.md

-Proxiable Contracts marked abstract should be inherited by a child contract that also inherits ```initializer.sol``` and execute their initializers like so:
+Proxiable Contracts marked abstract should be inherited by a child contract that also inherits ```initializer.sol``` and executes their initializers like so:

 ```
     import "./tokens/ProxiableERC20.sol";